nikous/Thesis/README.md

                             });
 ```

-To start the express server, run the following
+To start the express server, run the following:

 ```bash